shardulparulekar/MBA-thesis/README.md

 If you use this code or data, please cite the thesis:

-> [Your name].
+> Shardul Parulekar.
 (2026). *Explaining and Predicting State-Level Variation in UPI Adoption Intensity Across India.* Master's thesis, Amsterdam Business School, University of Amsterdam.

 ## License